A brief history of CEASA

 - To foster positive relationships with key stakeholders in the sport and category,

-including CAMS, CERA, Event Organisers, and other Group 3E Circuit Excel
+including Motorsport Australia, CERA, Event Organisers, and other Group 3E Circuit Excel

 regulatory bodies or associations.